ElazarK/content-docs/playbooks/PCR_AWS_IAM_Policy_Misconfig.md

-This playbook remediates Prisma Cloud AWS IAM policy alerts.
+Remediates Prisma Cloud AWS IAM policy alerts.
 It uses sub-playbooks that perform the remediation steps.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.